Doxense/foundationdb-dotnet-client/README.md

 This can also cause issues if you application is targeting an older .NET runtime and SDK (for example `net9.0` using the .NET 9.0.x SDK), which do not support more recent targets from this repo (ex: `net10.0`).

 By default, the `Directory.Build.props` will attempt to detect when it is inside a git sub-module, and import any `Directory.Build.props` in the parent directory.

-_note: Some CI build environments may checkout sub-module in non-standard way.
-If this happens, you can set the environment variable `FDB_BUILD_PROPS_OVERRIDE` to `1` in order to bypass the check._
+> **Note:** Some CI build environments may checkout sub-module in non-standard way.
+If this happens, you can set the environment variable `FDB_BUILD_PROPS_OVERRIDE` to `1` in order to bypass the check.

 This parent props file can then override a series of msbuild variables that are injected in the `TargetFrameworks` property of all `.csproj` in this repo:
 - `CoreSdkVersions`: overrides the value of all the other variables at once.
 Use this is you are single-targeting.